cheasomnanglol12/Do-You-Love-Me/README.md

 # DO YOU LOVE ME?

 Hello!
 This is a a project I created just for fun.
-This project is not so perfect since Iam learning more about HTML, CSS, and JavaScript, so I would appreciate it if you give me some feedbacks!
+This project is not perfect since Iam learning more about HTML, CSS, and JavaScript, so I would appreciate it if you give me some feedbacks!
 Have fun!;)

 ## HOW TO USE IT